About North Cyprus

 Residents of North Cyprus speak Cypriot Turkish, which is one of the dialects of Istanbul Turkish, and most people are also fluent in English, making it easy for tourists to communicate.
 Cyprus gained independence from Great Britain in 1960 and has since played a significant role in diplomacy in the Middle East due to its strategic location and connection to various cultural and ethnic groups.

-Cyprus gained independence from Britain in 1960.
+Cyprus gained independence from Great Britain in 1960.
 The independent government of Cyprus announced its existence based on the participation of the Turkish and Greek communities in the management of the island’s affairs.
-Britain, Greece and Turkey have guaranteed the sovereignty of the Cypriot government.
+Britain, Greece, and Turkey have guaranteed the sovereignty of the Cypriot government.
 The Turkish Cypriot settlement declared independence in 1983 and renamed itself the Turkish Republic of North Cyprus.

-The island’s strategic location and connection to many cultures and ethnic groups have led to the use of Cyprus as a mediator, even for major political purposes.
+The island’s strategic location and connection to many cultural and ethnic groups have led to the use of Cyprus as a mediator, even for major political purposes.
 As a result, diplomatically, Cyprus is a very important country in the Middle East.